Alex-Romanenko/Bank_Looking_For_Clients/README.md

 # Bank Looking For Clients
-The case is the Bank has a customers Data Base with various characteristics of persons who have Certificate of Deposit in this Bank.
+The case is the Bank has a customers Data with various characteristics of persons.
-Management built a new product - Personal Loan, run a small campaign toward to sell New Product to their Depositors.
+Management built a new product - Personal Loan, run a small campaign toward to sell New Product to their clients.
-After time 9% of Depositors now have a second Product in their pockets - Personal Loan from the Bank.
+After time, 9% of customers have Personal Loan from the Bank.

 ### The GOAL IS!
-> - To sell more Personal Loan products to Bank customers while retaining them as Depositors.
+> - To sell more Personal Loan products to Bank customers.
 > - To devise campaigns to better target marketing to increase the success ratio with a minimal budget.
 > - To identify the potential customers who have a higher probability of purchasing the loan.